Extractive Explanations for Interpretable Text Ranking

 The logit weights $w_i$ are normalized using the softmax function, defining a distribution over the sentences:

-Using this distribution, a document summary $\hat{d} \subseteq d$ is created as a subset of the document's sentences by selecting sentences based on the selector's scores, i.e.\ dropping some of the lower scoring sentences.
-The ranker takes as input the query and the document summary in order to compute the query-document relevance $\hat{y}$:
+Using this distribution, a document summary $\hat{d} \subseteq d$ is created as a subset of the document's sentences based on the selector's scores, i.e.\ by dropping some of the lower scoring sentences.
+The ranker takes as input the query and the document summary to compute the query-document relevance $\hat{y} = \Phi \left(q, \hat{d} \right)$.

-Since the selector and ranker are in principle independent models, it is possible to train them in one of two ways: \begin{enumerate} \item Both models are trained separately; the selector is trained to extract a relevant summary from a document given a query, while the ranker is trained on a ranking dataset.
+Since the selector and ranker are in principle independent models, it is possible to train them in one of two ways: \begin{enumerate} \item Both models are trained separately; the selector is trained to extract a summary from a document with respect to a query, while the ranker is trained on a ranking dataset.
 The models are then applied consecutively to a query-document pair.
 We refer to this family of approaches as \textit{pipeline approaches}. \item The models are trained jointly in an end-to-end fashion, where the gradients are propagated directly from the final outputs back to the selector network.
-Since this approach includes a non-differentiable selection operation ($\text{arg max}$), it requires approximated differentiable subset sampling. \end{enumerate} In this paper we analyze and compare the approaches above; furthermore, we implement a number of different selector models and compare them.
-Section \ref{sec:pipeline} describes the pipeline approach, Section \ref{sec:end_to_end} describes the end-to-end approach.
+Since this approach includes a non-differentiable selection operation ($\text{arg max}$), it requires approximated differentiable subset sampling. \end{enumerate} In this paper we analyze and compare the approaches above; furthermore, we implement different selector models and compare them.
+Section~\ref{sec:pipeline} describes the pipeline approach, Section~\ref{sec:end_to_end} describes the end-to-end approach.